nschonni/cordova-docs/articles/tutorial-cordova-5/tutorial-cordova-5-readme.md

 - **Cordova CLI 5.1.1** is largely equivalent to Cordova 5.1.1 but is specifically referring to the [Cordova CLI npm package](http://go.microsoft.com/fwlink/?LinkID=617660).

 - **Platform versions** follow a different numbering scheme.
 A given Cordova CLI version "pins" a set of platform versions by default because all testing for the release was done using this specific combination of components.
 The Cordova OSS project does not typically back-test earlier versions of the CLI with newer platforms unless specifically noted in the release notes.
 You will typically see these platform versions mentioned in a form similar to "Cordova Android 4.0.0".
 This naming scheme inherits its name from the [cordova-android](http://go.microsoft.com/fwlink/?LinkID=617662) and other similarly named npm packages that are installed when the platform is added to your project.
-Visual Studio will automatically perfom this "platform add" operation on your behalf but you may notice a version number like this in the Output Window when you build.
+Visual Studio will automatically perform this "platform add" operation on your behalf but you may notice a version number like this in the Output Window when you build.

 	The following Cordova platform are pinned in **Cordova CLI 5.1.1** (or [see here](http://go.microsoft.com/fwlink/?LinkID=617667) for a complete list):